 - Planting a forest

-- Commercial or residential development (see our guide to the basics of viability to see if your land is suitable for development)
+- Commercial property or residential development (see our guide to the basics of viability to see if your land is suitable for development)

 Greenfield vs Brownfield

 There are two types of land you’ll encounter on the market: greenfield and brownfield.
 Greenfield means that the land hasn’t been previously built on, and is typically rural.
 While a picturesque acre in the country might sound like the ideal location for your bespoke home, it’s not without its difficulties.
 The planning process can be notoriously difficult to get for building on agricultural land for example, and distance from essential infrastructure can increase construction costs.

 Brownfield land has already been developed.
 It might not have the same initial attraction as Greenfield Land, but the benefit of Brownfield Land is that getting planning permission for your development is likely to be easier as the site has been built on.

 However, brownfield sites do have drawbacks.
 It’s often more expensive overall than a greenfield plot, as you’ll likely have to pay more after buying it to clear the land.
 This could include demolishing any existing structures or disposing of leftover industrial waste.
 And while planning permission might be easier to acquire for brownfield plots, it may come with restrictions like limiting your new build to the same height or footprint as what was previously on the site.